Skip to main content

 Pros and cons of letting your cat sleep at your feet

 Having your cat sleep at your feet can be pleasant and reassuring, especially during the winter when you have a warm, purring ball of fur by your toes as you doze off.
-The closeness can also help strengthen the bond you have with your feline friend, and it can be so sweet to wake up to your best friend by your side.
+The closeness will also help strengthen the bond you have with your feline friend, and it can be so sweet to wake up to your best friend by your side.

 However, depending on how well your cat sleeps through the night, having your cat in bed with you could also be a distraction.
-Some playful cats might find it tempting to pounce on your toes during the night, and trying to avoid accidentally kicking your cat can result in stiffness and discomfort.
+Some playful cats might find it tempting to pounce on your toes during the night, and trying to avoid accidentally kicking your animal can result in stiffness and discomfort.
 You’ll have to make a compromise for those prime nighttime snuggles!

 You might have better luck convincing your cat to sleep on a cat bed in your room or providing lots of stimulating playtime before bed to encourage them to sleep through the night.
 Every home has its own sleeping arrangement that works best for them, and you’ll find your own in no time.
 What are a few sleepless nights compared to a lifetime of naps and cuddles with your best furry friend?